Monterey Park Bruggemeyer Library 3D Printing Services

 Can I pay for an additional print?

-The library is not able to print more than one project a month per patron due to staff availability.
+The library is not able to print more than one project per month per patron due to staff availability.

 Can I ask for a reprint if I don’t like the quality of the project?